No dance experience and no partner needed

 This style of sequence dancing was developed in Australia in the 1930s and became popular in New Zealand in the 1960s.
 It’s only danced in New Zealand and Australia.

-We'll be starting a new beginner New Vogue class soon.
-It'll run on Wednesdays from 7pm-8pm.
+We'll be starting a new beginner New Vogue class on Wednesday, 28 February.
+It'll run from 7pm-8pm.
 If you're interested in learning this style, please email us or call Michael on 021 273 8903.